What DNA testing can tell you about your health

 Variations in our genes can affect all sorts of things - including our insulin secretion, zinc intake and B-cell function - all of which have an impact on the glucose levels in our blood.

-Are the DNA tests easy to use?
+Are the DNA tests easy to use and is my personal data secure?

 A DNA test is really easy and comfortable for you to use in your own home.
 Simply take a quick cheek swab and send it off to our UK laboratory for processing.
 You’ll receive your results along with clear, actionable, advice via our secure website platform within 10 working days.